If you have free time and you’re not pursuing any sort of side hustle, maybe it’s time to change things up.

 What started out as a side hustle for me has turned into an entire business of its own.

 The great thing about Kindle is that it’s one of the most passive platforms out there – once you create your book and optimize the description and keywords, it really will sell on its own assuming there is demand for the topic.
+Outside marketing isn’t really necessary, as Amazon already has such a huge customer base regularly searching for Kindle books.

 There is almost no other platform that is such a passive money making opportunity, so definitely consider Kindle.
 While it’s not something you’ll make a ton of money with right away, you can count on the steady stream of royalties coming in every month, and that feeling is incredibly satisfying.